 Kawah Putih Entrance Fee

-Tickets are Rp75.000 not including parking and transportation to the lake.
-Parking fee is Rp6.000 for private car entrance fee will cost Rp150.000.
+Tickets are Rp75.000 exclude the parking and transportation to the lake.
+The parking fee is Rp6.000 for private car entrance fee will cost Rp150.000.
 If visitors coming with a rental car and drive into the lake entrance.
-The ‘Ontang Anting’ car transports cost IDR 15,000 per person for one way.
+The ‘Ontang Anting’ car transports cost Rp15.000 per person for one way.

 |Kawah Putih Entrance Fee|